romshark/icumsg/README.md

 )

 func main() {
-	// The English language only supports the 'one' and 'other' CLDR plural forms. msg := `{numMsgs,plural, one{# message} other{# messages} few{this is wrong}}`
+	// The English language only supports the 'one' and 'other' CLDR plural rules. msg := `{numMsgs,plural, one{# message} other{# messages} few{this is wrong}}`

 	var tokenizer icumsg.Tokenizer